tmatsuzawa/tflow/docs/source/index.rst

 =================================
 `Project website<https://tmatsuzawa.github.io/tflow>`

-As the name 'tflow' indicates, the package includes useful modules to analyze turbulent velocity fields.
+This package includes useful modules to analyze turbulent velocity fields.

 The only key assumption is the incompressibility of the medium; however, one should feel free to fork this repo to develop the package for the compressible fluids.
 It would require many but minor modifications overall.